ror-community/ror-site/content/events/_index.md

 ---

+### LIBER, EIFL and SCOSS joint webinar: Keeping open infrastructure open
+- Date and time: Wednesday, March 29, 2023 at [8pm UTC](https://www.timeanddate.com/worldclock/converter.html?iso=20230329T200000&p1=1440) (1 hour 15 minutes)
+- Location: Online
+- Description: [LIBER](https://libereurope.eu/), [EIFL](https://www.eifl.net/) and [SCOSS](https://scoss.org/) are co-organizing a webinar to present the SCOSS 4th pledging round infrastructures to Europe.
+Meet [Dryad](https://datadryad.org/stash), [LA Referencia](https://www.lareferencia.info/es/) and [ROR](https://ror.org) and learn why they need support from the community to remain open.
+We will then have a panel discussion with institutions who have pledged to open infrastructures who will highlight why making small financial contributions is important and how they organised it.
+You can ask your questions directly to panellists and the infrastructure during a Q&A session.
+[Find more details on the LIBER website.](https://libereurope.eu/event/keeping-open-infrastructure-open-the-scoss-4th-pledging-round-info-session/)

+{{% button color="green" link="https://us06web.zoom.us/meeting/register/tZUvcOCgrzsrGd3wxWnyzF7-OgSVnj6NoPFF" %}} Register for "Keeping open infrastructure open" {{% /button %}}

+---

 ### ROR Open Hours 1st Wednesdays
 - Date and time: Wednesday, April 5, 2023 at [8pm UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=ROR+Open+Hours&iso=20230301T21&p1=%3A&ah=1) (1 hour)
 - Location: Online